NetanelShahar/Navigation/README.md

 ### Algorithms
 In the algorithm package there is an algorithms:
 - MultiCSV : algorithm that receives a project and target folder for scanning, scans it recursively, and once it reaches a CSV file, it creates a layer and adds it to the project.
+- ShorthPathAlgorithm :The algorithm checks the shortest time for each Pacman, so at the end of the last Packman time all the fruits will be eaten (this is a greedy algorithm at the moment) .

 ### Coords
 The Coords package has the: